-Prior to joining King's in 2016, career highlights include managing the education team for Sustainability Victoria, a state government agency in Australia, and working as Regional Director of the Renewable Energy and Energy Efficiency Partnership (REEEP), Southeast Asia and Pacific and Senior Policy Advisor - International, at the Clean Energy Council (Australia).
+Kate's career in environment, climate change and education sectors has concentrated on contributing to a more environmentally sustainable and just future.
+She has extensive programme management and leadership experience in government and non-government settings in Australia.
+Prior to joining King's in 2016, career highlights have included managing an education team for Sustainability Victoria, a state government agency in Australia, and roles as Regional Director of the Renewable Energy and Energy Efficiency Partnership (REEEP), Southeast Asia and Pacific and Senior Policy Advisor - International, at the Clean Energy Council (Australia).